 E.g. in a Word document.

-E.g. in an Excel sheet.
+- c) Using basic arithmetic formulas in a spreadsheet - E.g. in an Excel sheet.

 This activity applies when the respondent has compressed a file by using Winzip or related programs to limit the size of large files.